 Photographs may be taken, and video-recordings made, of patients; and those images may be used as an aid to diagnose, for submission to referral centres, and for educational and training purposes.
 These images may be published online, within literature, journals and periodicals, but no owners’ names will be published.
 If you wish such images not to be used in this way, please advise at the time of booking in.

 We are always pleased to receive feedback on the service we provide.
-Please send emails and letters with suggestions or comments to the practice manager.
 Whilst we hope that our service does not give cause for complaint, we realise that there may be occasions when it is felt that the treatment or general care could have been different, and expectations could have been better met.
-In case of complaint, please contact the practice manager in the first instance (details below).
-If we are informed of the problem promptly, often we can review the CCTV recording, and resolve the issue immediately with the persons concerned.
-However, if you feel later that the matter was not resolved completely, please contact in writing either the accounts department or the practice manager by email or letter so that the problem can be further investigated and resolved.
-If the complaint involves charges for the work done, please contact either the accounts department by telephone (01673 842448), or the practice manager by email or letter as soon as possible, so that the problem can be investigated and promptly resolved.
+In case of complaint, please call your local branch and ask to be transferred to the customer support department.
+If we are informed of the problem promptly, often we can resolve the issue immediately with the persons concerned.